Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 When you think of the healthcare industry, your mind immediately goes to doctors and nurses.

-A Healthcare administration major is easy compared to other medical professions that require a lot of lab work and studying difficult medical and scientific literature.
+A healthcare administration major is easy compared to other medical professions that require a lot of lab work and technical study.

 However, the major does require expertise in two main subjects: business and general healthcare.